liyakatahmed/nginx-kubernetes-argocd/README.md

-Custom NGINX container deployed on Kubernetes using ArgoCD
+Custom NGINX container, pulled from DockerHub and deployed on Kubernetes using ArgoCD